Science constantly reveals new truths about our most important and mysterious organ, but its functions and possibilities never cease to amaze us.

 5. Yawning causes the brain to mobilize.

-Despite the fact that we usually associate yawning with sleepiness and boredom, in fact it is a means to awaken us and to refresh our brain.
+Despite the fact that we usually associate yawning with sleepiness and boredom, in reality, it is a means to awaken us and to refresh our brain.
 Yawning is an expansion of the pharynx and larynx, which lets more air in and, respectively, more oxygen flows through the lungs into the bloodstream, bringing your body to a state of readiness.
+Now, it’s an unexpected fact about the human brain, isn’t it?